Rising Star (French TV series)

-Rising Star is a French singing reality competition television series, and the French edition of the international reality television franchise Rising Star.
+Rising Star is a French singing reality television series, and the French edition of the international reality television franchise Rising Star.
 It is based on the Israeli singing reality competition series HaKokhav HaBa.
 The show's viewers become the instant ultimate juries with expert panelists given only a nominal percentage weight in voting.
 The French rights were bought by specialized music-oriented station M6.

 Season 1 (2014)

 Season 1 was launched in 2014 with first season being between 25 September and 13 November 2014.
 The live broadcasts were held on "Plateau No. 5" of the Cité du Cinéma established by the film director and producer Luc Besson and located in Saint-Denis, a northern suburb of Paris.

 Hosts

 The hosts for the series were Faustine Bollaert and Guillaume Pley.
 The series was won by Corentin Grevost.